ClouDesire/docusaurus/docs/api.md

 ### Permanent authentication token

+> This should be the preferred authentication method when developing an integration with the Cloudesire API.

-You can request a permanent login token in the *profile* section once logged into the marketplace control panel, and this should be the preferred authentication method when developing an integration with the Cloudesire API.
+You can request a permanent login token in the *profile* section once logged into the "classic" marketplace control panel.

 > **Security**: you can have only one permanent login token at time, requesting a new one will invalidate the previous one.